jerome-trc/vileboom/patch_notes/future.md

 - ENDOOM
   - Add a 'wait for keyboard press' for the terminal ENDOOM output on Windows
   - Figure out how to render ENDOOM at fullscreen (like in Woof)
-- PrBoomX's "Tag Finder"
 - Add option / functionality for midtexture bleeds in OpenGL
 - Re-add shrunken view (+ and - view)

 ## Feature Status and Notes (For Nerds)
-- PrBoomX's "Tag Finder"
-  - I've created a "tag-finder" [branch](https://github.com/andrikpowell/nyan-doom/tree/tag-finder) that has all the needed code for the feature.
-I'm not sure why It's not working...
-Perhaps DSDA Doom code has changed something? :/
 - Woof Dark Transparent Background
   - Seems like it may be possible, but it's a bit harder to figure out due to WinMBF having a slightly different codebase than PrBoom's.
   - Seems to use a new CR_DARK colormap to print over the screen like a screen palette (like berserk or item pickup)